 Remember, the male will intuitively move towards the solution (i.e. decision) as soon as it becomes the obvious choice.
 However, the female will need to verbalise all of the options along with the cost implications before feeling comfortable enough to make a decision.

-Underlying concerns don’t always surface right away and if the female is not allowed to fully express all of her thoughts, allowing the the male to rush towards a decision will typically result in deadlock.
+Underlying concerns don’t always surface right away and if the female is not allowed to fully express all of her thoughts, allowing the male to rush towards a decision, then this will typically result in a deadlock.